 Urbanization can lead to a wide range of environmental impacts.
-Molalla plans to mitigate these impacts by providing adequate land, appropriate land use designation, the proper location of its urban growth boundary and judicious land use planning to reduce environmental impact in the Molalla Planning area:
+Molalla plans to mitigate these impacts by providing adequate land, appropriate land use designation, the proper location of its urban growth boundary and judicious land use planning to reduce environmental impact in the Molalla UGB:

-Water pollution can be caused by increased runoff from development, industrial waste and erosion when ground cover is removed.
-By providing adequate services to developing areas and protecting water resources during development water pollution can be reduced.

-Noise pollution is a result of urban development due to consideration of activities in a relatively small area.
+- Water pollution can be caused by increased runoff from development, industrial waste and erosion when ground cover is removed.
+By providing adequate services to developing areas and protecting water resources during development water pollution can be reduced. - Noise pollution is a result of urban development due to consideration of activities in a relatively small area.
 By locating services of noise away from residential areas and providing buffer shall reduce noise pollution.

 Molalla's Urban Growth Boundary was established in 1981 to provide a 20-year supply of land.
 It is now nearly 30 years later, and the City has not updated its UGB.
-Preliminary Substantial analysis indicates that Molalla currently does not contain an adequate supply of residential, commercial, industrial, or public land to meet the needs of the City.
-The City will review the Urban Growth Boundary immediately to obtain the required 20 year inventory required by Statewide Planning Goal 10.
-However, as noted above, until such time as state law changes to allow the City to base its land needs on actual population growth rates or Clackamas County adopts a coordinate population projection for the City, the City is prevented from expanding the UGB to provide a 20 year land supply.
+Substantial analysis indicates that Molalla currently does not contain an adequate supply of residential, commercial, industrial, or public land to meet the needs of the City.